CitizensFoundation/policy-synth/agents/docs/src/agents/vectorstore/utils/showCounts.md

 # ShowCounts

-ShowCounts is a processor class that extends the BaseProcessor class.
+ShowCounts is a processor class that extends the BaseProlemSolvingAgent class.
 It is designed to count various statistics related to web pages and solutions identified within those web pages.
 It interacts with a web page vector store to retrieve web page data and performs counts on the number of web pages, solutions found, empty solutions, and non-empty solutions.
 It also keeps track of unique web page IDs and URLs.

 ## Properties